PRoona/todo-app/README.md

 - API: AWS API Gateway
 - Hosting: GitHub Pages

+## Backend Lambda Function

+The backend AWS Lambda function code is available in `lambda_function.py`.

 ---

 *Created as a learning project to explore serverless development with AWS.*